66

 This is an unusual Christmas album in many ways.
 First, most items presented on this blog are CDs and LPs of Christmas music.
 This is only half that.
 Secondly, this compilation, as presented on the CD reissue, was originally released just as presented here, as a long-playing LP in 1949.
 It combines a 6-track telling of Charles Dickens’ Christmas Carol narrated by Basil Rathbone, recorded in 1949, combined with 8 Christmas carols from the Lyn Murray Singers originally recorded and released as a 4-disc set of 78s in 1942.
 (I also have a copy of that release).
 Thirdly, I find it unusual to combine a radio drama on one side of an LP with songs by a completely different artist on the other side.
 But I’ll take it and having it in remastered digital quality is a big bonus!
 (Both performers were on the Columbia label at the time, so maybe not that unusual, but certainly not common).

 The CD artwork is very good.
 The cover of the CD is the same as the cover from the album released in 1949.
 The back artwork on the CD has simple titles, a list of performers and a numerical track listing.
-The CD cover opens to a two-page fold out.
+The CD cover opens to a two-page fold-out.
 The artwork on the back of the fold-out is similar to the artwork on the back of the CD.
 The inside artwork of the fold-out is similar to the back of the original LP.
 All the original information regarding Basil Rathbone and Dickens’ Christmas Carol is presented here albeit in a different font and structure.
 The original information for the Lyn Murray Singers from the album is here, but what’s not included are the songs and their lyrics as was on the original LP.
 I still think the information on the CD is excellent since they pretty much duplicated the front and back of the original LP.

 The Dickens’ Christmas Carol part of the CD is listed as 6 parts and each has their own title whereas on the original album, they take up all of side one and is one continuous track.
 (Why Sony decided to separate them for the CD reissue is beyond me.
 The individual tracks play seamlessly with no noticeable space between the end of one and the beginning of the next one).
 The Lyn Murray part of the CD has the original track order as it was on the LP.